matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 self-destructing messages may be redacted to speed up the self-destruct process if desired).

+The `m.self_destruct` field must be ignored on `m.redaction` events, given it should be impossible to revert a redaction.

 E2E encrypted messages must store the `m.self_destruct` field outside of the encrypted contents of the message, given the server needs to be able to act on it.